Abstract

 Raw reads from neuron- vs. glia-specific FACsorting experiments were processed with the nf-core/rnaseq pipeline (Patel et al., 2020) with default parameters and the BDGP6 reference genome.
 The STAR-aligned and salmon-quantified expression matrix was then subset to genes known to be enriched in neurons or glia and displayed as a per gene scaled heatmap.

-Analysis of RNAseq data - EG specific differentially expressed genes
+Analysis of RNAseq data - EG-specific differentially expressed genes

 After FACsorting of PinkKO-ws vs. control ensheathing glia, library preparation and sequencing resulting FASTQ files were cleaned with fastp (Chen et al., 2018) with default settings.
-Aligning and counting were carried out with STAR (Dobin et al., 2013)and the 4th 2020 FlyBase Drosophila melanogaster release (r6.35) with the –quantMode flag set as GeneCounts.
+Aligning and counting were carried out with STAR (Dobin et al., 2013) and the 4th 2020 FlyBase Drosophila melanogaster release (r6.35) with the –quantMode flag set as GeneCounts.
 For differential gene expression testing we used DESeq2 (Love et al., 2014), where we fit a negative binomial model and carried out the Wald-test.
-We removed experimental batch as a covariate according to the design formula ∼date+genotype.
+We removed the experimental batch as a covariate according to the design formula ∼date+genotype.
 All genes below a Benjamini-Hochberg corrected p-value of 0.05 were considered deregulated.

 ScRNAseq data loading, filtering, clustering, and differential expression analysis

-Raw counts data from Pech et al., 2024, alongside cell annotations provided by the authors was loaded into Scanpy (v1.9.1) (Wolf et al., 2018) and subset to only include cells in the young control (<= 6d of age) or Pink1 samples.
-After subsetting the data, filtering was performed to remove any cell with less than 250 genes expressed or a percentage of counts coming from mitochondrial genes greater than 15%, data was then normalized to a total of 10,000 counts and log transformed.
-Highly variable genes were detected, total_counts and percent of mitochondrial reads was regressed out and finally the data was scaled to unit variance with a zero mean, clipped to a max of 10.
+Raw counts data from (Pech et al., 2025), alongside cell annotations provided by the authors, was loaded into Scanpy (v1.9.1) (Wolf et al., 2018) and subset to only include cells in the young control (<= 6-day-old) or Pink1KO-WS samples.
+After subsetting the data, filtering was performed to remove any cell with less than 250 genes expressed or a percentage of counts coming from mitochondrial genes greater than 15%, the data was then normalized to a total of 10.000 counts and log transformed.
+Highly variable genes were detected, total_counts and percent of mitochondrial reads were regressed out, and finally the data was scaled to unit variance with a zero mean, clipped to a max of 10.

 After data pre-processing, a PCA was performed, Harmony (Korsunsky et al., 2019) was used to correct batches using “sample_id” as a batch key, and 122 components were used for dimensionality reduction and clustering analyses.
-Leiden clustering was performed with a resolution of 8.0 and using the annotations from Pech et al., 2024, all cells within each cluster were labeled by taking the most common, original annotation per cluster.
+Leiden clustering was performed with a resolution of 8.0 and using the annotations from (Pech et al., 2025), all cells within each cluster were labeled by taking the most common, original annotation per cluster.

 Per cluster, a differential analysis was performed.
-First, pseudobulk counts were generated by summing the counts per cell from all cells per sample, these counts were then used in DESeq2 (v1.44.0) (Love et al., 2014) comparing Control vs Pink1 samples.
-The total number of genes significantly up or downregulated per cluster (padj <= 0.05 and an abs (log2foldchange) >= 1.5) was counted and plotted.
+First, pseudobulk counts were generated by summing the counts per cell from all cells per sample.
+These counts were then used in DESeq2 (v1.44.0) (Love et al., 2014) comparing Control vs Pink1KO-WS samples.
+The total number of genes significantly up- or downregulated per cluster (padj <= 0.05 and an abs (log2foldchange) >= 1.5) was counted and plotted.

 Statistical analysis